Academic Leave of Absence (ALA)

 This action precludes registration for a subsequent semester.

-To receive permission to register following this action, students must demonstrate academic improvement and must show that factors that led to the placement of the Graduate Dean’s OK have been negated.
+To receive permission to register following this action, students must demonstrate academic improvement and must show that factors that led to the placement of the Graduate Dean’s Approval have been negated.
 The request must include a program of study for the following semester and must be supported by the graduate program representative and the student’s advisor.

 Extension of Time Limit